-- Skills and procedures for handling a Collaborative case from beginning to end.
+- Skills and procedures for handling a Collaborative Law case from beginning to end.

-- The roles and function of Collaborative team members, including the lawyer, financial specialist, coach and child specialist.
+- The roles and function of each Collaborative professional team member, including the lawyer, financial specialist, coach and child specialist.

-- Insights to help you work more effectively in the Collaborative Law model, and to help you facilitate negotiations of durable agreements using a consensual client-centered process.
+- Essential insights to help you understand and work in the Collaborative Law model, and to help you facilitate negotiations of agreements using a consensual client-centered process.

 - An introduction to interest-based negotiations, facilitation and other skills to bring a collaborative case to successful conclusion.

-- The psychological dynamics of conflict and marital dissolution and how they impact your work.
+- The emotional dynamics of conflict and of marital dissolution, and how to work with those dynamics.

 - Ethics and ethical issues that face the Collaborative professional.